ManishaM091/Excel_Netflix_EDA/README.md

 - `listed_in`: The genres the title falls under.
 - `description`: A brief summary of the title.

-## Use Case - Content Analysis

-- **Trend Analysis**: Analyzing the number of movies and TV shows added over the years and their release dates.
-- **Duration Analysis**: Finding trends in the duration of movies.
-- **Content Ratings**: Analyzing the different content ratings.
-- **Geographical Distribution**: Visualizing the geographical distribution of content.
-- **Genre Popularity**: Analyzing genre popularity over time.

 ## Data Cleaning and Processing

 1. **Importing Data**: The Netflix_titles.csv file was imported from Kaggle.com.